AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Column_Presets.md

 **Note:** (?)
 These presets can be applied only to dates set as Unix timestamps – see [Date and Time Formats](../Date_and_Time_Formats).

-In the following sample, there are two columns, both showing the content of the `"actualStart"` data field.
+In the sample below, there are two columns, both showing the content of the `"actualStart"` data field.
 The first column displays [values](#values) without formatting, and in the second one dates are formatted as `"date-common-log"`.
 You can also try other date formats.

 ```
 // configure the first data grid column